What To Know About Utah’s 2021 Fire Season

 “Wildfire season has become longer based on conditions that allow fires to start and to burn — winter snows are melting earlier and rain is coming later in the fall,” Yardley said in October.
 “Other factors contributing to longer fire seasons include extended drought, tree mortality from pine beetles and invasive species, such as cheatgrass, that allow fire to ignite easily and spread rapidly.

 As defined by state law, Utah’s “closed” fire season runs from June 1 to Oct.
 31 — when the state enters its highest-risk period for wildfire.
 During this time, people can’t open burn, though campfires are allowed.
 Utah’s “open” fire season runs from Nov.
 1 to May 31.

 What Causes Wildfires?

 There are a number of high-risk activities that trigger wildfires.
-Those include dragging chains from a trailer, parking in dry grass, driving on a flat tire, shooting targets, abandoning campfires, welding and operating machinery, said Webb.
+Those include dragging chains from a trailer, parking in dry grass, driving on a flat tire, shooting targets, abandoning campfires, welding and operating machinery, said Yardley.